golang/website/_content/doc/go1.26.md

 [`Parse`](/pkg/net/url#Parse) now rejects malformed URLs containing colons in the host subcomponent, such as `http://::1/` or `http://localhost:80:80/`.
 URLs containing bracketed IPv6 addresses, such as `http://[::1]/` are still accepted.
-The new GODEBUG=urlstrictcolons=0 setting restores the old behavior.
+The new GODEBUG setting `urlstrictcolons=0` restores the old behavior.

 #### [`os`](/pkg/os/)

-The new [`Process.WithHandle`](/pkg/os#Process.WithHandle) method provides access to an internal process handle on supported platforms (Linux 5.4 or later and Windows).
-On Linux, the process handle is a pidfd.
+The new [`Process.WithHandle`](/pkg/os#Process.WithHandle) method provides access to an internal process handle on supported platforms (Linux 5.4 or later, and Windows).
+On Linux, the process handle is a `pidfd`.
 The method returns [`ErrNoHandle`](/pkg/os#ErrNoHandle) on unsupported platforms or when no process handle is available.

 On Windows, the [`OpenFile`](/pkg/os#OpenFile) `flag` parameter can now contain any combination of